WXGopher/chm-wiki/Mesh-generation.md

 python main.py example_config.py
 ```

 Experimental support is now enabled for lat/long input files.
-Due to the diversity of input data, all input parameters and DEM files to mesher are set to unified datum, defined by the EPSG number.
+Due to the diversity of input data, all input parameters and DEM files to mesher are set to unified datum, defined by the EPSG number of `dem_filename`.
 Further, all files' nodata value is set to -9999.

 The coordinate system of `dem_filename` is used for all other files.